 Servo motors have distinctions and are often modified for particular actions.
 They can differ in several aspects, including their generations, energy sources, and rotational limits.

 Servo motors can be both analog and digital.
-Here are their quick differences:
+Here are the quick differences between analog and digital servos:

 Digital servo: Digital servos are faster at sending pulses.
 It transfers pulses six times faster than analog servos.
 The servo also provides more consistent torque for quicker and smoother control.